improvein/personal-cryptofolio/README.md

 * Track several crypto assets (we will add more)
 * Track each asset's transactions by registering your operations (buy or sell)
-* See your portfolio valuation and profit/loss (only for each asset at the moment)
+* See your portfolio valuation and profit/loss
+  * You can see it at a portfolio level by clicking on the total valuation amount in the main screen
+  * Or you can see it an asset level in each asset's screen
 * Online price retrieval from different sources:
   * Binance
   * Bitfinex
   * Bitstamp
   * Kraken
-* Export your entire portfolio in JSON format
+* Export your entire portfolio in JSON format<br>
+  _(at the moment only available with the "share" option)_
+* Import your entire portfolio in JSON format<br>
+  _(at the moment only by copy-pasting the JSON content)_
 * PIN protection for the app

 ## Privacy